pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

 The Avionics API allows you to modify the drawing and behavior of built-in cockpit devices (GNS, G1000, etc.), and create new cockpit devices.

-:ref:`built-in devices` allow you to draw before and/or after X-Plane, and optionally prevent X-Plane from drawing on the cockpit device at all.
+* :ref:`built-in devices` allow you to draw before and/or after X-Plane, and optionally prevent X-Plane from drawing on the cockpit device at all.

   * :py:func:`registerAvionicsCallbacksEx` and :py:func:`unregisterAvionicsCallbacks`
-  for built-in devices, with :py:func:`getAvionicsHandle` to get the device handle to be used with other Avionics API..
+    for built-in devices, with :py:func:`getAvionicsHandle`
+    to get the device handle to be used with other Avionics API..

-:ref:`custom devices` allow you to create new cockpit devices, where you're responsible for drawing the screen and the bezel.
+* :ref:`custom devices` allow you to create new cockpit devices, where you're responsible for drawing the screen and the bezel.

   * :py:func:`createAvionicsEx` and :py:func:`destroyAvionics` for custom devices.

 Regardless of the device, the API allows allows you to receive mouse events for your device (click, drag, scroll, etc.) for the screen and bezel.
 Events are available for popped-out 2d cockpit devices, and 3d devices (provided you have created a ``ATTR_manip_device`` manipulator for you Object).

 :ref:`popup_functions` allow you to manipulate the state and position of the popup device windows.

+.. rst-class:: compact

 * :py:func:`isAvionicsBound` to see if the device is used by the current aircraft